-\end{thm} \begin{proof} By the same arguments as in Lemma \ref{Lemma|x|^2+|v|^2m}, we can justify testing against $1$ in the HJB equation to obtain the uniform $L^1$ estimates on $\un,H^n(\Dv \un)$.
+\end{theorem} \begin{proof} By the same arguments as in Lemma \ref{Lemma|x|^2+|v|^2m}, we can justify testing against $1$ in the HJB equation to obtain the uniform $L^1$ estimates on $\un,H^n(\Dv \un)$.
 To show compactness in $L^1$ we work as follows.
-Let $L:=-\pt -\lapv+ \vDx$ and note that since $H^n\geq 0,f^n\geq 0,g^n\geq 0$ the functions $\un$ are non-negative and satisfy
+Let $L:=-\pt -\lapv+ \vDx$ and since $H^n\geq 0,f^n\geq 0,g^n\geq 0$ the functions $\un$ are non-negative and satisfy

 For each $n\in \N$, let $w^n$ be the solution of

 Since $L(w^n-\un)\geq 0$ and $w^n(T)=\un(T)$ we have that

 Since $f^n,g^n$ are uniformly integrable, by Theorem \ref{L1-comp} the set $\{w^n\}_{n\in \N}$ is compact in $L^1$ and so in particular uniformly integrable and from \eqref{IntermediateSolutions} we see that $\{\un\}_{n\in \N}$ are also uniformly integrable.
 For $R>0$, let $\phi_R:\R^d\times \R^d\rightarrow [0,1]$ be cutoff functions defined just as in Lemma \ref{Lemma|x|^2+|v|^2m}.
 Testing against $\phi_R$ in